Choosing Your Wedding Venue!

 As a professional international wedding photographer with more than 10 years of experience, I have seen a fair few venues in my time!
 But I see the venue very differently from a couple choosing the place in which they will celebrate their love for each other.
 Of course, I don’t expect couples to choose their venue based on the things we photographers may see, but here are a few things to consider to ensure you get the best out of your wedding venue, from the perspective of a Wedding Photographer.

 1: Look for Natural Light Sources When Choosing Your Wedding Venue

 Natural light without a shadow of a doubt makes for the perfect light and we photographers are born light chasers.
 But a wedding day isn’t a controlled environment and we photographers must be experienced with the ever-changing lighting conditions here in the UK, and make the most of what we have.

 There is nothing more gut-wrenching than a couple who viewed their winter wedding venue in full summer sunlight, only to find that it’s grey and dark on their actual day!

 Now please don’t worry if you have a dark wedding venue, our experience and equipment will come into their own under these circumstances – I promise.
 However, if you are yet to choose, pay attention to the light.

 Top tip!
 When choosing your wedding venue and viewing your ceremony location, aim to view it around the time of your preferred wedding ceremony time and at the time of year you are booking ie – summer or winter.
-Pay attention to where the light is coming from in relation to where you will stand at the alter.
+Pay attention to where the light is coming from in relation to where you will stand at the altar.

 Does it come from the front?
-Fall in from the sides, artificial light or is the main light source coming from behind you.
+Fall in from the sides, artificial light or is the main light source coming from behind you?